cchudzicki-ocw-testing/sts.042-fall-2020/content/pages/readings.md

 ### Week 9: Wartime Projects

-- Session 15: Film: The Day After Trinity
+- Session 15: Film: *The Day after Trinity*
 - Session 16: Secrecy and Security in the Nuclear Age

 ### Week 10: Science, Secrecy, and Legacies of the Nuclear Age

-- Session 17: Film: Containment
+- Session 17: Film: *Containment*
 - Session 18: Cold War Classroom: Teaching Quantum Theory in Postwar American Physics

 ### Week 11: Cold War and Counterculture